 1911 Historic City Hall Arts & Cultural Center

-There’s plenty to do in Lake Charles and they community takes its history seriously, but also welcomes the arts from around the world.
-On current exhibit at the 1911 Historic City Hall Arts & Cultural Center is the Art of Africa: Objects From The Collection of Warren Robbins (Smithsonian Institute) and Open Shutters on the Big Easy which is comprises of photography from New Orleans.
+There’s plenty to do in Lake Charles and the community takes its history seriously but also welcomes the arts from around the world.
+On current exhibit at the 1911 Historic City Hall Arts & Cultural Center is the Art of Africa: Objects From The Collection of Warren Robbins (Smithsonian Institute) and Open Shutters on the Big Easy which is comprised of photography from New Orleans.
 The building itself is a gorgeous representation of its time and I had the opportunity to go up into the clock tower which still has its original mechanics.
 1911 Historic City Hall Arts & Cultural Center : Admission is free – Exhibit Hours M-F 10am-5pm, Sat 10am-2pm

 Imperial Calcasieu Museum